BrandonEsse/Esse-s-Everything-Theory-/README.md

 I  = latent information (truth, structure, love, design, obedience) N = noise (entropy, sin, distortion, chaos, disobedience) This formula governs:
-Whether something lives or dies
+Whether something lives or dies in biogical systems.
-Whether a system stabilizes or collapses
+Whether a system stabilizes or collapses across scientific domains.
-Whether a soul reaches eternal life or decays into nonbeing

 II.
-The Golden Ratio (φ ≈ 1.618…) — The Creator’s Proportional Signature φ = (1 + √5) / 2 ≈ 1.6180339887…
+The Golden Ratio (φ ≈ 1.618…) —
+φ = (1 + √5) / 2 ≈ 1.6180339887…
 This value appears in:
 Nature (DNA, spiral galaxies, tree growth, seashells) Human bodies, faces, and cognition
-Geometry, mathematics, art, and time cycles
+Geometry, mathematics, art, and time cycles.
-Every dimensionally optimized system
+Every dimensionally optimized system.
 It is the most efficient ratio for recursive structure and fractal coherence.

 III.
 The Inverse of the Golden Ratio — The Dimensional Survival Threshold 1 / φ ≈ 0.6180339887…
-In EET, this value defines the exact threshold required for a soul or system to persist through entropy and collapse.
+In EET, this value defines the exact threshold required for a system to persist through entropy and collapse.

 η_min = 1 / φ ≈ 0.618